beeverycreative/B2X300-resources/3D_Printed_Parts/Frame_Handle/README.md

 # B2X300 - Frame Handle

 This is the recommended Frame Handle for your **B2X300** 3D printer.
-It was designed so it is more comfortable when you need to move your B2X300. we recommend you print one if you plan on moving your printer frequently or when you need to hold for more than a few minutes (during transport, for example).
+It was designed so it is more comfortable when you need to move your B2X300.
+We recommend you print one if you plan on moving your printer frequently or when you need to hold for more than a few minutes (during transport, for example).

 ---